gottostartsomewhere/gottostartsomewhere/README.md

 ### About

-Final-year CS at VIT Chennai, currently SDE intern (founding team) at **Prospire Network**, building the data and payment layers behind **WiseFolio** — a SEBI-regulated unlisted-equities platform.
+Final-year CS at VIT Chennai, currently A part of a Founding Team in an Early Stage Fintech Startup, building the data and payment layers behind **WiseFolio** — a SEBI-regulated unlisted-equities platform.

-I work where money has to stay correct under concurrency: ledgers, idempotent APIs, and ingestion that can't silently drop a row.
-Open to remote SDE roles (backend / full-stack / data), 2026.
+Striving to learn new technologies and workflows, Happy to contibute, can be adaptive to various domain.
+Currently into open source as well.

 ---